cloud-ark/kubeplus/README.rst

 How does it work?
 ==================

-KubePlus Discovery and Binding Add-on consists of following components - an aggregated API Server, a mutating webhook, and a platformstack operator.
+KubePlus API Add-on consists of following components - an aggregated API Server, a mutating webhook, and a platformstack operator.
 Additionally, KubePlus comes with a set of functions and endpoints.

 .. image:: ./docs/KubePlus-components1.jpg
    :scale: 25%